Sweet Flower Completes First Phase Of California Build-Out

 Since commencing operations in April 2019, Sweet Flower has acquired and been awarded multiple licenses in limited license markets throughout Southern California, has relocated, built out and opened multiple Sweet Flower stores at premium locations in key limited license markets throughout Los Angeles – Melrose, Downtown Los Angeles Arts District, Studio City and Westwood – and has been successful in the most competitive application processes in the country, for prime markets such as Pasadena and Culver City, and expects to open those stores by 2021.
 Complementing its retail network, Sweet Flower also owns a fully licensed distribution and manufacturing facility in the DTLA Arts District.

-In the eight months from January to August 2020, Sweet Flower's monthly revenues have more than doubled, driven by both a substantial increase in in-store traffic and a 650% increase in at-home sales through its own branded delivery service and e-commerce platform.
-All operational and marketing metrics – customer retention and growth, on-line orders and site traffic, customer reviews and social media engagement – support Sweet Flower's accelerating sales trajectory and dominant brand and market presence.
+Sweet Flower’s 2020 YTD revenues have more than doubled over the same period in 2019, and have grown 47% from Q2 2020 to Q3 2020.
+This significant growth has been driven by both a substantial increase in in-store traffic and a 650% increase in at-home sales through its own branded delivery service and e-commerce platform.
+All operational and marketing metrics – customer retention and growth, on-line orders and site traffic, customer reviews and social media engagement – support Sweet Flower’s accelerating sales trajectory and dominant brand and market presence.

 Sweet Flower's expects to continue its rapid growth primarily through similar competitive licensing processes in jurisdictions across California, projecting in excess of 25 stores by 2025.
 Sweet Flower will also launch a selectively curated line of branded cannabis products in 2021.